 Hand thinning blossoms

 Chemical thinning can be done at both the bloom and post-bloom stages.
 This is typically done with air-blast sprayers to reduce fruit crop loads.
 Thinning sprays applied to apple and pear trees at bloom and post-bloom are intended to decrease the fruit set, increase fruit quality, and increase the return bloom the following year.
 Bloom thinners burn and injure the flowers and flower parts, and stress the plants, so fewer fruit will set.
-Materials like lime sulfur and fish oil when combined damage the blooms, reduce pollination, and cause fewer fruit to set.
+Materials like lime sulfur and fish oil when combined damage the blooms, reduce pollination and cause fewer fruit to set.
 This combination has proven to be an effective bloom thinner for orchards in Central Washington, and can be used for both organic and conventional growers.
-Refer to Lime-sulfur/oil products in the 2015 WSU Crop Protection Guide for more detailed information.
+Refer to the current spray guide.